youngcs97/fortify-upload/CURLMAN.md

 ![Upload Screen](upload.png)

-First, be sure to edit [.tokens.json](.tokens.json) so that it contains valid tokens.
+First, be sure to edit [.tokens.json](.tokens.json) (or the data record if using a DB-type data persistence) so that it contains valid tokens.
 Each token object contains several properties:

 1. **id** : Single-Use-Token that can be freeform and as complex as you desire.
 This is the lookup key (examples use `helloworld`) when running curl commands below.
+The video refers to this as a "synthetic" token.
+It is the ONLY field intended for sharing with end-users.
-2. **token** : A valid ScanCentral token in the GUID-style format
+2. **token** : A valid ScanCentral token in the GUID-style format (not shared with end users, stored in the database only with the fields below)
 3. **project**: The project name this scan will apply to in SSC (example `XYZ`)
 4. **version**: The version to which this will apply (example `8.0`)
 5. **user**: Some value that uniquely identifies the submitting user (email makes a great choice)